Cooking With Bliss

 Notes

-• Make sure hens are completely dry before roasting.
+• Make sure the hens are completely dry before seasoning and searing to achieve a crispy, golden-brown skin.

 • For my classic gravy recipe: